Market Reassurance

 Interface Training

-Dates for interface training are confirmed on agreement of an applicant’s MEAP.
+Dates for interface training are confirmed on agreement of an applicant’s Market Reassurance Plan.
 For the subjects covered in Interface Training, please see the attachments below.
 MOSL runs two types of Interface training, aimed at both wholesalers and retailers.
 While a lot of the content is transferable, the sessions are targeted specifically to either wholesalers or retailers to provide the best view of the transactions applicants are likely to use in the market.
 As such, it is important that applicants who are entering as both a wholesaler and a retailer attend both sets of training.

 Self-Certification declaration

-The Self-Certification Declaration as part of the market reassurance process is similar to that in the MEA process.
+The Self-Certification Declaration as part of the Market Re-assurance process is similar to that in the MEA process.
 It requests trading parties provide assurance that their material changes do not affect the company’s ability to uphold their market obligations, and that they have the continued capability to operate in the market.
 Trading parties are required only to provide assurance on the statements affected by the material changes but can provide assurance on additional statements if they so wish.
 Trading parties are also required to provide a third-party report at this stage, which should provide assurance on the approach it has taken, and on the outcomes of the assurance.
 The report may also provide assurance on risks identified by the applicant or on specific assurance statements.

 Business Solution Assessment